Frequently Asked Questions

 Skiing on Raise

-There is one permanent fixed button tow on Raise and for 21-22 we have introduced a rope tow below that.
-Make sure you get a briefing on how to use them!
+There is one permanent fixed button tow on Raise and in 21-22 we introduced a rope tow below that which will run when snow allows.
+Make sure you get a safety briefing on how to use it!
 The ground under the main tow has a camber to the left for the first few pylons.
 This can make it quite challenging for snowboarders, particularly if you are regular, where you will have to ride on your toe edge to keep yourself under the tow line.
 If you do find yourself veering off to the left and you can't stay under the tow line LET GO OF THE TOW!
 If you pull too hard to the left you risk derailling the tow at one of the pylons, which can take some time to fix.

 At the top of the tow is a sign that says 'Danger Dismount'.
 YOU MUST get off the tow either before or at this sign - if you travel any further than this sign then you risk pulling the cable off the bull wheel.
 If this happens it's really bad news and probably means no more uplift that day for anyone.
 You will not be popular...